quantmind/lux/docs/migrations.rst

 When Alembic is installed, you can use ``manage.py alembic -h`` to get all possible migration commands.

-It integrate all alembic commands and gather configuration from the project's config file.

 **NOTE:** This documentation assume that you know alembic_ and its usage.

 +-----------------------------------------------------------------------------+